 After 9/11 left the country in a scramble for justice, peace and safety, a small group of Special Forces secretly entered Afghanistan.
 With nothing but the clothes on their backs, a small amount of weaponry, they set out to defeat the Taliban on horse.
 After an epic journey spanning across rigorous terrain, a series of deadly battles, and the capture of Mazar-i-Sharif, a major Afghani city, the plan for an enemy surrender is underway.

 While at first the Special Forces soldiers were welcomed as heroes, things quickly took an unexpected turn.
 Six hundred Taliban troops ambushed the Horse Soldiers and the POWs they’d rescued.
 Overpowered and outnumber in every way possible, they fought for their lives, and to avoid capture.
-About to hit theaters as 12 Strong, the audiobook of this tale is well worth the listen.
+Recently adapted for the silver screen, the audiobook of this tale is well worth the listen.

 Killers of the Flower Moon: The Osage Murders and the Birth of the FBI